What is IPv6 ULA Prefix Generator Online?

 How to Use IPv6 ULA Prefix Generator Online

-- Use the /48 prefix for your network, subdivided into /64 subnets.
+- Use the provided /48 prefix as the base for your internal network.

 Frequently Asked Questions